jiftechnify/strfrui/README.md

 ## Features
 * Gives you foundations for writing a custom event-sifter as a simple function and running it.
-* Handful of out-of-the-box event-sifters, including rate-limiters.
+* Offers out-of-the-box event-sifters, including rate limiters.
 * Sifter combinators: you can build own event-sifters by composing small parts together.

 ## Examples